shuiruge/nn4post/README.md

 ### Euclideanization

-Then you have to "euclideanize" your `log_posterior`.
-This is because that `nn4post` is made for general `log_posterior`, regardless of its arragement of arguments, thus works on the Euclidean parameter-space only.
+Then you have to "euclideanize" your `log_posterior_upto_const`.
+This is because that `nn4post` is made for general `log_posterior_upto_const`, regardless of its arragement of arguments, thus works on the Euclidean parameter-space only.
 Even though, we have provided helpful utils in `nn4post.utils` module for euclideanization.

 If you have known the shapes of the parameters in the argument `param` or the arguments `param_i`s, then collect the shapes into a dictionary with keys the